-Annemie, Kate, and Posy came together at a photography conference in early 2016 and connected over a mutual love of community and education.
-The Family Narrative was an idea born out of wanting to inspire other family photographers, create community, and to learn ourselves after being in the industry for quite some time.
+Annemie, Posy, and Kate came together at a photography conference in early 2016 and connected over a mutual love of community and education.
+The Family Narrative was an idea born out of wanting to inspire other family photographers, create community, and to learn ourselves, after being in the industry for quite some time.
 Strangely, that seemed like a tough combination to find, but sometimes if you want something new and interesting, you just have to create it yourself.

 So we did.